The Best Sony A6400 Lenses for Video and Photography

 The Sony A6400 uses the Sony E-mount.

-Sony has made 16 zooms and 8 prime lenses.
-6 of the zooms are Power Zoom (PZ) models.
+Sony has made 8 prime lenses and 16 zooms, with 6 of them being Power Zoom (PZ) versions.

-The A6400 can be found for under $700.
-It was designed with vlogging in mind, so lens recommendations will be targeted towards that.
+The A6400 was released in A6400, and can be found used for less than $700.
+It was designed with vlogging and content creation in mind, so lens recommendations will be targeted towards video.

 Sony A6400 memory card compatibility